raycast/extensions/extensions/zipcodebase/README.md

 ## ⚙️ Preferences
 - You can set the _DEFAULT_UNIT_ as either "km" or "miles".

+## 🗒️ NOTES (as of *Initial Version*)

+- Currently, if your API Key is _invalid_, you will receive a `403 Error`.
+If you still have requests in your dashboard, make sure the entered API Key is valid.

 ## 🔧 Commands

 This extension provides the following commands:

-- Get Postal Code Location information
+- Get Postal Code Location Information
 - Get Postal Code Distance
 - Get Postal Codes Within Radius
 - Get Postal Codes Within Distance
 - Get Postal Codes By City
 - Get Postal Codes By State
 - Get States By Country
+- Get Remaining Requests